m-haziq/django-rest-swagger-docs/README.md

 ## End Note:

-This repository is to help all those programmers facing issues using `django-rest-swagger 2`.
+This repository is intended to help those who are facing issues using `django-rest-swagger 2`.
 If you like this effort, please like and share this with others.
-If you have any suggestions, comment here or approach me directly [@contacthaziq](https://twitter.com/contacthaziq) .
+If you have any suggestions, comment here or approach me on [twitter](https://twitter.com/contacthaziq) or send me an [email](mailto:m_haziq@outlook.com) to discuss in person.
 I would love to hear from you.